Mission

 Variant Pathogenicity

-Scores genetic variants for disease-causing potential using ensemble ML models and ClinVar data.
+Genetic variant scoring for disease-causing potential using ensemble ML models.

 Molecular Docking

-Simulates protein-ligand interactions to identify potential drug binding candidates.
+Protein-ligand interaction simulation to identify drug binding candidates.

 QSAR Modeling

-Builds quantitative structure-activity models to predict compound bioactivity from molecular features.
+Structure-activity models predicting compound bioactivity from molecular features.

 Structure Prediction

-Predicts protein 3D structures to enable downstream docking and functional analysis.
+Protein 3D structure prediction for downstream docking and analysis.

 Sequencing QC

-Quality control analysis for sequencing runs — coverage, error rates, and contamination checks.
+Quality control โ coverage, error rates, and contamination checks.

 Literature Review

-AI-powered analysis of scientific literature to identify gaps, validate hypotheses, and find related work.
+AI-powered analysis of scientific literature to identify gaps and validate hypotheses.

 The Review Process

-Every result goes through a two-tier scientific review:
+Every result passes through a two-tier review before publication:

 Tier 1: Automated Validation

-Local critique checks methodology, data quality, and statistical validity before submission.
-Results without passing local critique are flagged for manual review.
+A local critique step checks methodology, input data quality, and statistical validity.
+Results that fail local validation are withheld.

-Grok (xAI) independently evaluates each result — checking reproducibility, novelty against published literature, and scientific rigor.
-Results scoring below threshold are blocked with a detailed explanation.
+Grok (xAI) independently evaluates each result โ critiquing methodology, checking literature overlap, and assigning a confidence-oriented review score.
+Below-threshold results are blocked with a written explanation.

 Open Source